Vaesea/godottux/README.md

 - Toad
 - Tumbleweed (Bonus Badguy!)
 - Forest Exit Tiles
-- Tux death animation stuff
 - Unstable Tiles (Ice, Bridge, Castle)
-- Tux backflipping
-- Sectors
-- Doors
-- Changing every variable to static typing instead of dynamic typing (improves performance) (currently working on this!)
-- Making music a global thing (currently working on this!)
-- Credits Menu (currently working on this!)

 ## What this doesn't recreate / use
 - Levels (Except Welcome To Antarctica)